The Non-Combustibility of Aluminum

 - In the 1960s and 1970s, a number of house fires were blamed on aluminum wiring.
 Investigations revealed that these were caused by improper installation and the industry responded by providing more information on correct installation practices, providing training programs for electricians, and developing new alloys that are easier to install.
 As a result of these changes, aluminum wires and cables installed since 1972 are just as safe as their copper counterparts, and aluminum has become the most commonly used material for electrical power transmission lines.

 - During the Falklands War, the British warship HMS Sheffield was struck by an Exocet anti-ship missile and burned before sinking.
-Initial media reports blamed the blaze on an aluminum superstructure, which cannot have been the case as Sheffield and her sister ships of the Type 42 class were built entirely from steel.
+Initial media reports blamed the blaze on an aluminum superstructure, which cannot have been the case as Sheffield, and her sister ships of the Type 42 class, were built entirely from steel.
 The media confusion stemmed from the presence of aluminum on several earlier U.S. Navy and Royal Navy ships that had suffered from fires in the 1970s, despite the fact that both navies determined that the use of aluminum in the ships’ designs had nothing to do with their loss.

 - Several fires in the UK and Australia were blamed on the aluminum used in the buildings’ cladding.
 In those cases, aluminum sheets were bonded with flammable polymers or installed adjacent to flammable insulation.
 Regardless, only those materials burned and the aluminum itself did not.
 This distinction was easily overlooked in initial media coverage but was confirmed in subsequent investigations.

 Aluminum is also used in a variety of high-temperature applications — ranging from stovetop cookware to high-performance pistons in internal combustion engines — that would not be possible if the material was inherently combustible.
 It is also used extensively in the aerospace industry, not only as a lightweight structural material but also as a substitute for titanium in some jet engine turbine blades.
 It is also worth noting that if aluminum were as combustible as some believe, it would be impossible to weld it as the high temperatures would ignite it.
-Welding is one of the most common methods of joining aluminum, and details on how to do so can be found in the Aluminum Association’s publication titled “Welding Aluminum: Theory and Practice.”
+Welding is one of the most common methods of joining aluminum, and details on how to do so can be found in the Aluminum Association’s publication titled Welding Aluminum: Theory and Practice.

-Tested for safety
+Aluminum Tested for Safety

-To definitively prove that aluminum does not burn, the Aluminum Association commissioned the testing of various aluminum alloys in 2011 and 2020 according to ASTM E 136 “Standard Test method for Assessing Combustibility of Materials Using a Vertical Tube Furnace at 750°C.” This long-titled test is the widely accepted industry standard for determining the combustibility of materials and consists of heating the material to 750°C and maintaining that temperature for 30 minutes or until the material fails, whichever happens first.
-The material fails if any flames are observed, the internal temperature of the furnace rises due to material combustion adding to the heat inside, or the sample loses more than 50 percent of its weight.
+To definitively prove that aluminum does not burn, the Aluminum Association commissioned the testing of various aluminum alloys in 2011 and 2020 according to ASTM E 136 Standard Test Method for Assessing Combustibility of Materials Using a Vertical Tube Furnace at 750°C. This test is the widely accepted industry standard for determining the combustibility of materials and consists of heating the material to 750°C and maintaining that temperature for 30 minutes or until the material fails, whichever happens first.

 The alloys chosen for testing in 2011 were 3003, 5052, 5083 and 6061.
 These four alloys were selected as they represent alloys in three alloy groups (3XXX, 5XXX and 6XXX) and are some of the most commonly produced alloys in the industry.
 In 2020, five additional aluminum alloys were tested (5005, 6006/6105, 6005A, 6063 and 6351) along with commercially pure aluminum (P1020A).
 These alloys were selected for their widespread use in construction.
 Because it is one of the most commonly used aluminum alloys, 6061 was also re-tested to further substantiate the results.
-All the aluminum alloys tested, along with the commercially pure aluminum, passed the test with no flaming and negligible weight loss, and therefore meet the performance criteria required by ASTM to be classified as non-combustible.
-The individual combustibility reports for each alloy tested can be found on the Aluminum Association’s website.

 Additionally, the Federal Aviation Administration conducted tests to make sure that the aluminum sheet metal used in aircraft would not burn during jet fuel fires.
 While the aluminum would eventually melt in the extreme heat, at no point did the tests reveal any evidence that the metal was actually burning.
 These tests were conducted per AC25.856-2A standards and certified that the material was suitable for use on transport category aircraft.